Did You Choose The Right Professional Non-Contact Book Scanner? I

 When you choose a professional non-contact book scanner, you need to know what is the key factor.

-Extra-curricular books, textbooks, magazines, and historical documents have different colors, shapes, and sizes.
-For libraries, archives, and museums, the digitization needs of historical data are facing greater challenges.
-When establishing and investing a suitable digital platform, the choice of professional book scanner camera type is a very important link.
+Extra-curricular books, textbooks, magazines and historical documents have different colors, shapes and sizes.
+For libraries, archives and museums, the digitization needs of historical data is facing greater challenges.
+When establishing and investing a suitable digital platform, the choice of professional book scanner type is a very important link.
 The purpose of this article is to provide some basic information to help you understand and judge the key functions and take quality control of the digital system, avoiding detours and making the right choice.

 The difference between linear CCD and matrix CCD

 The key difference between the above two book scanner systems is whether the CCD sensor is linear or planar, sometimes the latter is also called matrix sensor.
 In linear CCD linear sensors, independent photo-sensitive pixel points are arranged in a row.
 The two-dimensional image is obtained by linear movement of the linear CCD sensor on the original, and the integrated linear CCD sensor moves accurately according to the distance of each pixel point when moving.
 In order to obtain a color image, each pixel is composed of red, green and blue, and then three parallel linear CCD arrays are formed, each row is provided with color filters, and the color image is obtained through color separation technology.